viafoura/Android-Webview-sample/README.md

 ## Why

-The Android WebView component provides a subset of the functionality of the Android Webkit browser.
-The WebView's behavior deviates from regular browsers in the way that it manages popup windows.
-When a popup window is opened from a link in a page within a WebView, it is opened separately in the Android browser, and not within the same WebView.
-This breaks the continuity of the web page, and makes it impossible to return control to the page hosted with a WebView in the app.
+The Android `WebView` component provides a subset of the functionality of the Android Webkit browser.
+The `WebView`'s behavior deviates from regular browsers in the way that it manages popup windows.
+When a popup window is opened from a link in a page within a `WebView`, it is opened separately in the Android browser, and not within the same `WebView`.
+This breaks the continuity of the web page, and makes it impossible to return control to the page hosted with a `WebView` in the app.

 Viafoura's social login process requires a popup window to manage the authentication process with the appropriate social network.
 Once the social